ustwo/architecture-kata-2025/README.md

 Certifiable operates the grading and awarding of standard certifications via a mixture of automated and human-involved processes.
 With their certification numbers increasing, they need to keep up with demand, while considering the following real factors affecting the exam grading:

 * **Grading quality needs to be high**.
 Their current approach relies upon human grading for all non-multiple choice questions.
-While this introduces a layer of subjectivity, architecture as a discipline is not a set of binary choices, and this subjectivity could provide room for nuanced, unusual solutions that, on balance, are appropriate for the task at hand
+While this introduces a layer of subjectivity, architecture as a discipline is not a set of binary choices, and this subjectivity could provide room for nuanced, unusual solutions that, on balance, are appropriate for the task at hand.
+With that in mind, any change that reduces the quality of the grading process is likely to erode confidence in the certification and, by extension, erode confidence in Certifiable's offering.
 * **The exam grading process needs to remain profitable**.
 The financial considerations are:
   * Exam takers pay a fee of $800
   * Assuming the exam taker passes the first round (and therefore both rounds are graded), it takes a grader 11 hours on average to complete grading